Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Stage 2: Trainer recruitment}

-Trainers shoud be able to review the training task via a web app and estimate the potential benefits (tokens) they can earn.
-Trainers can verify their identity using a VC JSON web token (JWT) or they can issue a new DID and VC to identity verification.
-During this process, the BCFL server verifies the participants' information and stores the authentication data, enabling the trainer to receive bonus points.
+Trainers should be able to review the training task via a dedicated web application and estimate the potential benefits (tokens) they can earn.
+Specifically, based on the training configuration created by the job creator (block 4), trainers assess their suitability for the task and, if appropriate, request participation through the application.
+The BCFL system manages the list of applicants and continually monitors the learning process outcomes.
+The system also filters out malicious trainers by scoring their behavior and creates a whitelist of approved trainers, thereby maintaining the integrity of the learning process.
+This persistent monitoring and filtering are crucial to safeguard against the recurrent negative influence of malicious trainers, preventing their participation in other federated learning tasks.
+For identity verification, the trainers can use a VC JSON web token (JWT) or, alternatively, issue a new DID and VC.
+During this process, the BCFL system validates the participants' information and securely stores the authentication data, enabling trainers to accrue corresponding bonus points.
+This trainer recruitment stage, including the verification and whitelisting process, is depicted in Fig. \ref{fig:fig2}, ranging from block 5 to block 5-2.